-(iv) Players absent from their first game must weigh in prior to any following or subsequent games.
+- (iv)Players absent from their first game must weigh in prior to any following or subsequent games.
 Once weight requirement has been met, players will not be required to reweigh during same level of play unless challenged/protested (ie: District and State).
-Weigh-ins will be required again at state level.
+Weigh-ins will NOT be required again at state level.
 Teams advancing from district to championship play will not be required to reweigh.
 Players attempting to make weight after district may reweigh at regionals.
-Players that do not make weight at district or regionals may not make weight for state finals.

-If a player is found to have not weighed in, penalty for player and/or coach will be as follows: Penalty-EJECTION FROM FACILITY AND PLAYER EJECTION FOR THE REMAINDER OF TOURNAMENT.

-(v) All players will be weighed regardless of position and the actual weight will be recorded on the official roster prior to the first game played.
+However, players that do not make weight at district or regionals may not make weight for state finals.
+Teams going straight to State must meet all weight requirements with no variance, except between regionals and state finals.
+If team does not play in regionals, they will have no variance to official reading of scales for state finals.
+It is recommended that all players be weighed and witnessed by a district representative prior to District Championship games concluding that will be involved in State Play - see APPROVED RULING below.
+If a player is found to have not weighed in, penalty for player and/or coach will be as follows: Penalty-EJECTION FROM FACILITY AND PLAYER EJECTION FOR THE REMAINDER OF TOURNAMENT. - (v) All players will be weighed regardless of position and the actual weight will be recorded on the official roster prior to the first game played.
 Each team will be allowed two weight protests per game.
 If player is deemed eligible, protesting team will be charged with a time out.
 If all time outs have been used, then an unsportsmanlike penalty will be assessed.
 If a player is deemed ineligible, it will result in the player and coach ejections and/or disqualification of team from tournament.
 All protests must be made prior to the conclusion of the game.
 (All protested players must weigh within a five pound variance of the weight limit prior to first game of that division of play whether in District or State).

 If a child/player is found to be overweight at official weigh-in, they will be ineligible to carry or advance the ball in that game.
 They may weigh in again for the next game.
 THERE WILL BE NO EXCEPTION TO READING OF OFFICIAL SCALES!

-Any team(s) found utilizing ineligible players will be penalized either by player ejection and/or team forfeiting the game.
+Any team(s) found utilizing ineligible players will be penalized either by player ejection and/ or team forfeiting the game.

-Weight Clarification/Interpretation: Applicable when a player was within weight to handle ball with the 5lb. variance and then discovered outside 5 lbs. during event ... see below)

-Regarding eligible ball carriers being challenged and then found to be outside of the five pound variance (variance is five pounds from original weigh in weight)... the player's helmet will be striped and they will be unable to carry the ball and must play tackle to tackle from that point on until weight limits are met.
+Weight Clarification/Interpretation: Applicable when a player was within weight to handle ball with the 5lb. variance and then discovered outside 5 lbs. during event ... see below) Regarding eligible ball carriers being challenged and then found to be outside of the five pound variance (variance is five pounds from original weigh in weight)... the player's helmet will be striped and they will be unable to carry the ball and must play tackle to tackle from that point on until weight limits are met.
 However, players with striped helmets are eligible to punt and kick on kick-offs/field goal attempts.
 Please remember if this is not the scenario then the penalties outlined in the manual will still apply.
 The child in the example above must have been eligible to carry the ball and then found to be outside the five pound variance.
 If they are inside of the five pound variance there is no penalty and the challenging team will be assessed a timeout or an unsportsmanlike penalty.